 Where to base yourself

-Here is the honest version: we would not base in Ixtapa at all.
-Sleep in Zihuatanejo — it has the character, the cheap food and the real nights out — and come to Ixtapa for the day.
-But if you specifically want the resort strip, here is how it breaks down.
+Here is the honest version first: we would not base in Ixtapa at all.
+Sleep in Zihuatanejo – it has the character, the cheap food and the real nights out – and come to Ixtapa for the day.
+But plenty of people book the strip on purpose for an easy, everything-on-site beach holiday, and that is a legitimate choice, especially with small kids or a golf itinerary.
+Here is how the zones actually break down, because “Ixtapa” is really just three stretches of one boulevard.

 The hotel zone (Paseo Ixtapa)